gregurco/jobeet-tutorial/days/day-4.md

 ```

 Twig comes with a long list of [filters][7] and [functions][8] that are available by default.
 In previous template we used [date][9].
 This function is used to format a date.

+You can find the code from day 4 here: [https://github.com/gregurco/jobeet/tree/day4][10].

 ## Additional information
 - [Twig Official Documentation][5]